-Friends of East Meru Community School is a new UK charity which has been set up to support the work of East Meru Community School.
+Friends of East Meru Community School is a UK charity which was set up in 2016 to support the work of East Meru Community School.
 The main function of the charity is to raise awareness and funds and to support the work of the local management team.
 It has been created by a small group of individuals who have seen the work of the project first hand and who are committed to ensuring its success.
 The charity is now handling the majority of UK donations with a view to ensuring that donations and sponsorship payments from UK tax payers can be Gift Aided and used as effectively as possible.
 For more information please go to the Charity Commission website.

 Meet the Trustees: